 Rachel is the module convenor and lead tutor on the Chemistry and Maths and Statistics modules within DLL.
 She also supervises students on the Extended Project module.

 Rachel is a personal tutor to several full-time and part-time students in DLL.
 She is part of a variety of teams developing technology-enhanced learning throughout the department.
-She is also involved with the ethics committee, health and safety committee, and the admissions team.
+She is also involved with the ethics committee, exams team, and the admissions team.

 Research and interestsRachel’s research interests lie in science and maths education.
 She is particularly interested in technology-enhanced learning and support, and how mature students engage with technology-based pedagogies.
 Her work is based within a constructivist paradigm.
 Rachel is currently exploring this area through a PhD within the School of Education.

 Rachel is part of a inter-departmental team studying maths anxiety and ways to reduce it.
 In 2017, Rachel and the team received a Senate Award for Collaborative Activities in Excellence in Learning and Teaching for the work they have done.
 Rachel has also received a Student Union Academic Skills Award for this work.

 Outside of work, her interests include astronomy and space technologies, reading fiction, open-water scuba diving, and cooking.
 She also enjoys coding in HTML and CSS, and indulging in too many mugs of tea.

 Staddon, R. V. (2020).
 Bringing technology to the mature classroom: Age differences in use and attitudes.
 International Journal of Educational Technology in Higher Education, 17, 11.